DR. MARIA PAREDES

 I believe firmly in individuals’ ability to overcome life’s difficulties and try to work collaboratively with clients, often utilizing creative approaches to do so, including art, play, and sand therapy.
 Specific to body image and disordered eating concerns, I operate from a Health at Every Size approach and philosophy and encourage Intuitive Eating principles.

-In my spare time, I enjoy reading, cooking, watching movies, crafting, pretending to sing, playing with my dog Harry, and watching my daughters grow and experience the world.
+In my spare time, I enjoy reading, cooking, watching movies, crafting, pretending to sing, playing with my dogs Harry and Luna, and watching my daughters grow and experience the world.
 I love moving my body in ways that feel joyful.
 Sometimes this means running, walking, dancing, juggling a soccer ball, or hugging my loved ones.

 I am a Licensed Professional Counselor & Supervisor

 (NC #S6986) and Certified Eating Disorders Specialist-Supervisor (#3627).
 These are part of what add to the alphabet soup after my name.
 I know that these letters can sometimes be confusing.